Free Marketing-Cloud-Account-Engagement-Specialist Practice Test Questions (2026)

 Salesforce Help: Enable Person Account Sync

-Lenoxsoft is interested in folding up with IT professional that are actively engine with their marking materials.
+LenoxSoft is interested in following up with IT professionals who are actively engaging with their marketing materials.

 A. The Grade as it includes personal information about the prospect.